FAQs

 Massage and bodywork can help release chronic muscular tension and pain, improve circulation, increase joint flexibility, reduce mental and physical fatigue and stress, promote faster healing of injured muscular tissue, improve posture, and reduce blood pressure.
 Massage and bodywork is also known to promote better sleep, improve concentration, reduce anxiety and create an overall sense of well-being.

+How often should I get a massage?
+How often you should get a massage depends on your needs, your budget and your stress or pain levels.
+Massage has significant health benefits that are best experienced when you get massage regularly.
+Typically, once every week or two is ideal for keeping your muscle tissue pliable and in good shape, if you can afford it.
+If you are in chronic pain or have a special issue to address, you might need to come weekly (or even twice a week) until your musculature shows a physiological change – normal healthy functioning and continue to stretch out your appointment schedule to reach a maintenance level.
 Normal maintenance once a month – every 4 weeks is probably the minimum for maintaining the health of your tissue.
 If you start stretching the massages out too far, then your muscles can revert to their old patterns and you’ll have to start all over again to restore their suppleness and pliancy.
 Listen to your body, but don’t wait too long in an effort to save money.
 New muscle issues are normally resolved quickly.
 Older muscle issues take more time to resolve.

 Are there any medical conditions that would make massage or bodywork inadvisable?